IsaiahHenryB/Course-Project/README.md

 ### Homework12 (Update)

 I was able to finally make the synopsis field function properly! :smiley: I am still unfortunately getting book is undefined error every time I switch the hard code with the ejs partial :confused:

+## Homework14

+I adjusted everything to operate with mongoose.
+(It took me 15 minutes to realize a missing '}' was crashing my nodemon)

+I also deleted the data.js file after making a backup.
+I tested out the partials again and still no luck.

+But other than that, things went quite swimmingly.